Visual Adventures. Inspired by Chaos Theory.

 This is my art.

-Instinctive use of disparate symbols, shapes and forgotten alphabets... dynamically integrated with vibrant, joyful colors... to deliver unique visual adventures that are as equally unexpected as they are good fun.
+Instinctive use of disparate symbols, shapes and forgotten hieroglyphics... dynamically integrated with vibrant, joyful colors... to deliver unique, whimsical adventures that are as equally unexpected as they are good fun.

 Order drives my life.
 But Chaos infuses my soul.

 An unexpected thing happened as I was jogging into the ocean in Mexico, May 2018: the sand gave way under my foot and I tripped, fell and broke my neck.